 This is a new term, but it seems to be what Equinix would like to be true rather than what is true.
 If we look at the claims one by one..

 Point #1: Integrates direct private connections with colocated, distributed IT components an IT traffic exchange points.

 Is that something necessary?
 Why?

 Point #2: Solves performance and integration barriers to enable vibrant business ecosystems.

 How does a data center do this?
 I can use integration services like Glue on AWS — and I don’t see how Equinix has anything comparable.
 The public cloud providers provide inexpensive and high-quality integration capabilities.
-In our Brightwork Explorer, we integrate using AWS, in an adapter that connects to SAP systems.
-We don’t have a need for a data center for integration to our application.
+In our Brightwork Explorer, we integrate using AWS in an adapter that connects to SAP systems.
+We don’t need a data center for integration into our application.